khamisilawrence/nodejs-password-generator/CONTRIBUTING.md

 ## Contributing

-Thank you for considering contributing to the Simple Password Generator CLI!
+Thank you for considering contributing to the PassGen CLI Password Generator!
 Contributions are encouraged and welcomed.
 Please follow these guidelines to ensure a smooth and collaborative contribution process.

 ### Getting Started